Certain pre-appointment questions come up more than others. Here’s a list of some of the more common ones.

-If the correct herb or combination is given, correct being the operative word, one day to one week, depending on the situation.
+As long as the situation is within herbal medicine’s scope and the correct herb or combination is given (correct being the operative word), one day to one week, depending on the situation.
 Nervous system, gastrointestinal, and skin-oriented conditions usually respond (not resolve, but begin to respond) within a day or two.
 Long-standing vascular, metabolic, reproductive, or inflammatory-immune issues often take longer.
-A general rule-of-thumb is: the longer the dysfunction has existed, the greater the length of time needed to see herbal results.
+A general rule-of-thumb is: the longer the disfunction has existed, the greater the length of time needed to see herbal results.
 [Top]

 I’m receiving care from other branches of medicine (or self-care), do you coordinate your recommendations?

 Absolutely.
-Relatedly – an important question to ask about a therapy, whatever modality, is, is it helping?
+Relatedly, an important question to ask about a therapy, whatever modality – is it helping?
 It may seem like an obvious comparison, but there’s a big difference between a supplement, herb, drug, or otherwise, helping, versus, supposing to help.
 I’m of the opinion that ‘less is more’; so if the job can get done with one or two approaches, rather than a half-dozen, then I’m all for streamlining.
 However, if the pharmaceutical, supplement, iv-drip therapy, etc. is having a net-beneficial effect, then I’ll be the first to say – stay the course.
 [Top]

 I’m taking an herbal formula from another herbalist (or a store-bought herbal supplement) and it seems to be effective.
 Can you duplicate it and provide me with the same herbal formula?